zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 ![](attach-documents.png)

-- Once you are done with adding all new transactions click on the _Apply_ button (read on to find out why).
+- Once you are done with adding all new transactions click on the _Commit_ button (read on to find out why).

 ##### Commit your draft